Digital Services Act (DSA)

 European Commission Launches Action Plan Against Cyberbullying

-The European Commission launched a non-binding Action Plan Against Cyberbullying in February 2026 to harmonize victim support and national prevention strategies across the EU.
-Although non-legislative, the plan increases pressure on digital platforms to adopt proactive safety standards and anticipates stricter enforcement of existing online safety obligations.
+The European Commission has launched a non-binding Action Plan Against Cyberbullying to harmonize victim support and national prevention strategies across the EU.
+While non-legislative, the plan signals a shift toward standardized digital safety expectations and increases pressure on platforms to adopt proactive protection measures.

 commission.europa.euEuropean UnionEuropean Union